 More investigations brought to light a death certificate for Eva's mother.
 Rebecca, then calling herself Jennie Bailey, had not actually died until August 4, 1880.
 This made Alden legally a bigamist since he married a second time without having obtained a divorce from a living wife.
 The fact that Alden was told she was dead and thus making him believe he was free to marry again did not seem to influence the Pension Department.
-In their eyes, Eva was the only one with a legal claim, thought Eva never received anything beyond the \$28 owed her father for rations.
-The Pension Department decided Alden had not died as a result of an illness contracted in the service as the dysentery he was discharged with the first time was not the reason state in the second discharge, nor was it the cause of his death.
-They argued that he had not suffered with diarrhea after his first discharge, during the second enlistment, or after leaving the Army, so neither he nor his heirs were eligible to claim a pension.

-It was Eva's contention that Gertie had been enticed into going after Alden's pension to divert Eva from seeking to inherit the land their father owned near Rockford.
-This land was being held by Alden's second wife's sister and she would not provide any information to Eva about the land or its value.
+In their eyes, Eva was the only one with a legal claim, though Eva never received anything beyond the \$28 owed her father for rations.
+The Pension Department decided Alden had not died as a result of an illness contracted in the service as the dysentery he was discharged with the first time was not the reason stated in the second discharge, nor was it the cause of his death.
+They argued that he had not suffered with diarrhea after his first discharge, during he second enlistment or after leaving the Army, so neither he nor his heirs were eligible to claim a was being held by Alden's second wife's sister and she would not provide any information to Eva about the land or its value.
 Eva's claims on the pension matter end in 1904, but Gertie was not yet ready to let the matter drop.
 In 1934, she wrote a letter to Franklin D. Roosevelt.
 She wrote that, "as one of your loyal supporters, I ask for assistance in obtaining the pension I have been trying to get for many years.
-I am now an old lady, with not many more years to live, but I do need the financial aid".
+I am now an old lady, with not many more years to live, but I do need the financial aid."
 Gertie received a very nice letter back from the Pension Department saying that the President had not time to answer all the letters sent him, so they had taken the matter under special advisement.
 The President wanted to be sure that all who were due monetary benefits were granted them under the existing laws and regulations.
-It went on to say that because Alden's first wife was not dead when he married Gertie's mother, the married was not lawful and that made Gertie's birth an illegitimate one.
+It went on to say that because Alden's first wife was not yet dead when he married Gertie's mother, the marriage was not lawful and that made Gertie's birth an illegitimate one.
 Therefore, the law said she was not entitled to any money from her father's pension.